 - Individual therapy plans: In addition to being a skilled diagnostician, the C-L psychiatrist is required to develop effective treatment plans for individual patients, which are effective in the prevention, treatment, and recovery of physical disease.

-- Collaborative care: The consultant promotes education on mental health and psychosocial skills for patients, their families, and medical physicians, which results in effective exchange of information.
+- Collaborative care: The consultant promotes education on mental health and psychosocial skills for patients, their families, and medical physicians, which results in the effective exchange of information.
 This cooperative care enables them to take care of the root cause of the patient’s disease.

 - Training: Specialists provide training to junior consultants and to the nonpsychiatric healthcare provider to help them identify aberrant reactions in patients caused by treatment, plus the psychological care required in such reactions.